msleppy/infovis-labs/README.md

 Skills Used: html, css, d3

 NOTES:
-- Lab 1 is not present here, because it was an introduction to the course
+- Lab 1 is not present here, because it was an introduction to the course'
+- Due to it size, the final project is its own repository (InfoVis-Final)

 **THAT THIS REPOSITORY IS IN PROGRESS**